Trade/other name(s): Vectibix

 Your doctor will likely test your blood throughout your treatment, looking for possible effects of the drug on blood counts or on blood chemistry levels.
 Based on the test results, you may be given medicines to help treat any effects.
 Your doctor may also need to reduce or delay your next dose of this drug, or even stop it altogether.

 This drug might harm the fetus if it is given at the time of conception or during pregnancy.
-Women of childbearing age who are getting this drug (and/or their male partners) should use some type of effective birth control during treatment and for 6 months after the last dose.
+Women of childbearing age who are getting this drug and men taking this drug who have partners who might become pregnant should use some type of effective birth control during treatment and for 6 months after the last dose.
 Check with your doctor about what kinds of birth control can be used with this medicine.
 This drug should be used during pregnancy only if the potential benefit is thought to justify the possible risk to the fetus.

 Possible side effects